Navigation auf uzh.ch

 Compulsory Matriculation

-If you started your project or job before actually matriculating for doctoral studies at the Faculty of Arts and Social Sciences, you must seek matriculation retrospectively for your actual starting semester.
-Please send a short e-mail to graduiertenschule@phil.uzh.ch so that we can send you the required form.
+If you have already started your qualification position before the actual matriculation in the doctoral degree programme of the Faculty of Arts and Social Sciences, you must matriculate retroactively to the actual starting semester.
+Please send a short e-mail to graduiertenschule@phil.uzh.ch so that we can issue you with the necessary form.

 The legal basis of the doctorate is provided by the "Ordinance on Obtaining a Doctoral Degree at the Faculty of Arts and Social Sciences of the University of Zurich" (PromVO 2019).
 The associated "Doctoral Program Regulation" elaborates the provisions of the PromVO 2019.
 Both documents can be found here.